-I am an Assistant Professor in the School of Computing at University of North Florida.
-My current research is focused on the following topics: multi-robot (informative) path planning, and coordination among multiple robots.
+I am an Associate Professor in the School of Computing at the University of North Florida.
+My current research is focused on the following topics: multi-robot (informative) path planning, coordination among multiple robots, and motion learning.

 If you are an undergraduate/graduate student interested in working on robotics projects, please send me an email along with your CV.

-Before coming to the USA for Ph.D., I completed Bachelor of Technology (B.Tech.) in Computer Science and Engineering (2011), from Heritage Institute of Technology, Kolkata, India; which is affiliated with West Bengal University of Technology, India and also worked as a research assistant in the ACMU Unit at the Indian Statistical Institute, Kolkata, India under the guidance of Dr. Krishnendu Mukhopadhyaya.
+Before coming to the USA for my Ph.D., I completed my Bachelor of Technology (B.Tech.) in Computer Science and Engineering (2011), from Heritage Institute of Technology, Kolkata, India; which is affiliated with West Bengal University of Technology, India, and also worked as a research assistant in the ACMU Unit at the Indian Statistical Institute, Kolkata, India under the guidance of Dr. Krishnendu Mukhopadhyaya.